 The process of working out your gender, as well as telling your family, can be a tricky one.
-Sometimes our whanau struggle to understand or accept this too.
-Sometimes they really want to support us, but they don’t know the right words, or have a really good way to think about it yet.
+Sometimes our family and wider whānau struggle to understand or accept this.
+Parents and families of trans youth may really want to support us, but they don’t know the right words, or have a really good way to think about it yet.

-This post is a collection of great reading material and videos for you and your whanau, which might help to make the process easier.
+Below are excerpts from a collection of reading material and videos for parents, families and whānau, which might help to make the process easier.

 What are Affirming Parenting Practices?

-Parenting practices that are based on affirming a child’s own sense of gender strengthen a child’s self-esteem and sense of self worth.
+“Parenting practices that are based on affirming a child’s own sense of gender strengthen a child’s self-esteem and sense of self worth.
 While some of the parenting practices discussed in this section may be challenging for some parents to implement, it is important to take whatever steps you can to demonstrate to your child that you are with them on this journey.

 Gender and sexual stereotypes impact negatively on all Māori but have a heightened risk for takatāpui.
 Ideas that takatāpui can be ‘turned straight’ or could ‘choose to be normal’ are direct insults to the wairua we inherit from our tūpuna.

-All of our whānau are affected when disconnection and discrimination leads takatāpui to isolation, addictions, unwanted sex and pregnancies, depression, self-harm and suicide.
+“All of our whānau are affected when disconnection and discrimination leads takatāpui to isolation, addictions, unwanted sex and pregnancies, depression, self-harm and suicide.
 It may be uncomfortable to talk about these things and acceptance of takatāpui might mean going against the teachings of your church.
 What is more uncomfortable is standing at the tangi of takatāpui in your whānau who have taken their own life because they could not be who they are.

-Be an Ally:
+“Be an Ally:

 Stand up for takatāpui especially if you know they are experiencing discrimination from the whānau or their school, workplace, marae or church.
 Whether they come to you or you become aware of issues, step in and say something.
 You may be saving their life.

-GnRH blockers – or ‘puberty blockers’, stop puberty changes from happening.
+“GnRH blockers – or ‘puberty blockers’, pause puberty changes from happening.
 These are generally Leuprolide (leucrin, lucrin,or lupron) injection, every 1-12 months, or Goserelin (Zoladex) chip implant.
 These are generally prescribed to people under the age of 16, but not to adults as there are issues with subsidisation funding.

-Anti-androgens – or ‘T blockers’ , stop your testosterone production, or stop your testosterone from affecting you.
+“Anti-androgens – or ‘T blockers’ , stop your testosterone production, or stop your testosterone from affecting you.
 These daily pills, usually Cyproterone, or Spirolactone.
 Cyproterone and Spirolactone are quite different to each other, so talk with your provider about the different effects and side effects.

-What physical changes can I expect over time?
+“What physical changes can I expect over time?

-T he next two pages show the main changes which you need to be aware of before discussing with your provider…
+The next two pages show the main changes which you need to be aware of before discussing with your provider…

-This documentary traces the life of intersex activist Mani Mitchell.
+“This documentary traces the life of intersex activist Mani Mitchell.
 ‘Intersexual’ is a term to describe a person with atypical combinations of the biological features that usually distinguish males from females.

-Mitchell’s harrowing but ultimately inspiring story is told via candid and articulate interviews, as Mitchell talks about being made a “hospital freak show tour” by doctors, and growing up secretly ‘middlesex’.
+“Mitchell’s harrowing but ultimately inspiring story is told via candid and articulate interviews, as Mitchell talks about being made a “hospital freak show tour” by doctors, and growing up secretly ‘middlesex’.
 The Dominion Post’s Jane Bowron called Mani’s Story “one of the great survivor stories”.
 It won the 2004 Qantas Media Award for Best Documentary.

 A documentary film about a small group of LGBT youths from Gisborne New Zealand who go back in time, 30 years ago, when the Homosexual Law Reform Bill was being pushed through parliament.
 What they uncover is nothing short of amazing, heart wrenching and inspirational.
 Hear their stories too as they share what it’s like to be LGBTI+ in Aotearoa New Zealand today.

-Takataapui – No Simple Translation
+“Takatāpui – No Simple Translation

-At it’s core, takataapui is a Maori concept that sits within Maori culture, with it’s own history and wairua, one very different to terms such as LGBTQI+.
+Indigenous terms have no simple translation, because sex and gender are thought about and experienced differently in different cultures.
+At it’s core, takatāpui is a Māori concept that sits within Māori culture, with it’s own history and wairua, one very different to terms such as LGBTQI+.